 Does the look of the menu match the rest of the website?

 Is the menu easy to find?

-Galleries.
 Consider the type of work you've chosen to display in your graphic design portfolio before selecting the format for how you plan to present your portfolio of work.
 You may prefer horizontal scroll to vertical, or full-bleed images as opposed to parallax scroll.
 Will people be consuming your portfolio on mobile devices or on a desktop?
-Take a look at different templates and portfolios to see what type of gallery would be best suited to display to make your designer portfolio look its best.
+Take a look at examples of graphic design portfolios to see what type of gallery would be best suited to make your designer portfolio look its best.

-Contact Information.
-Whether you put a full bio or just basic contact information is really up to you.
-A full biography can personalize your portfolio let potential clients know where your interests lie and what your work style and preferences are.
-Including one in a graphic design portfolio is not mandatory, but it is recommended.
+Whether a graphic designer’s portfolio includes a full bio or just basic contact information is really up to the individual.
+A full biography can personalize your portfolio and lets potential clients know where your interests lie and what your work style and preferences are.
+Including this information in a graphic design portfolio is not mandatory, but it is recommended.
 At the very least, it is important to include your name, e-mail address, address, and phone number.

 Do Graphic Designers Get Paid Well?

 Like any design field, your salary often depends on your level of experience and where or how you commission your graphic design work.
 The average salary for a graphic designer is $50,465 with the range dependent upon years of experience or how many clients you are able to take on.

 Intermediate designers who hold an extensive portfolio of work often make a salary of over $85,000.
 Negotiating a salary and rates is an important part of the graphic design field and your portfolio can be used for leverage in your negotiations.